geohaze24/ShaLIA/README.md

 <strong>ShaLIA pre</strong>

-<italic>Shalia pre</italic> is the model that prepares files for ShaLIA (Shallow Landslides Initiation Assessment).
+<strong>Shalia pre</strong> is the model that prepares files for ShaLIA (Shallow Landslides Initiation Assessment).
 It is a small model that allows you to output the 7 raster files required for ShaLIA.
 The original DTM allows you to export 4 raster files:
 - Slope
 - Aspect
 - Terrain Roughness Index (TRI)